 Dr. Igor Nikolicconsidered that indeed international tensions may entail a higher toll on licensing.
 He said that, for instance, we may have different frameworks in different countries, affecting the treatment of FRAND terms.
 This could increase costs, especially for SMEs, as well as for participation in standardisation.

 10. Are there any other issues you’d like to raise?

-Dr Igor Nicolic agreed with her view and insisted on looking at the evidence and considering measures together with their effects.
-Similarly, I have declared that transparency is not so much an issue and the problem lies in the price of the standard.
-In that sense, I have pointed out that there are already private mechanisms in the market, such as Avanci, that provide price clarity and certainty.
+Dr. Igor Nikolic agreed with her view and insisted on looking at the evidence and considering measures together with their effects.
+Similarly, he declared that transparency is not so much an issue and the problem lies in the price of the standard.
+In that sense, he pointed out that there are already private mechanisms in the market, such as Avanci, that provide price clarity and certainty.

-Finally, Professor Manderieux asked the speakers about WIPO's role within the SEPs' framework.
+Finally, Prof. Manderieux asked the speakers about WIPO’s role within the SEPs’ framework.

 11. WIPO is very active in international patents.
-States have never been too much in favor of establishing international standards in licensing.
+States have never been too much in favour to establish international standards in licensing.
 Should WIPO have a more active approach in this regard?

-Dr Igor Nicolic answered that the creation of an international tribunal for FRAND matters has been debated in the literature.
-I have admitted that it could be a one-stop-shop to litigate with experienced judges but there are already mechanisms for parties to have a single forum to solve their disputes, such as arbitration.
-He then raised two questions: Why do parties not choose the existing solutions?
-Would another court work?
+Dr. Igor Nikolic answered that the creation of an international tribunal for FRAND matters has been debated in the literature.
+He admitted that it could be a one-stop-shop to litigate with experienced judges but there are already mechanisms for parties to have a single forum to solve their disputes, such as arbitration.
+He then raised two questions: Why do parties not choose the existent solutions?
+Would another tribunal work?

-Once again, I have outlined the relevance of assessing empirical evidence in order to determine how many cases are settled without litigation.
-He declared that he was certain that most of the cases tend to be resolved amicably, so there is not a strong need for a mandatory institution for these matters.
-I have suggested that WIPO may not be the solution but SDOs would be the ideal candidate to provide additional definitions and obligations.
+Once again, he outlined the relevance of assessing empirical evidence in order to determine how many cases are settled without litigation.
+He declared that he was certain that most of the cases tend to be solved amicably, so there is not a strong need for a mandatory institution for these matters.
+He suggested that WIPO may not be the solution but SDOs would be the ideal candidate to provide additional definitions and obligations.

 Questions from the audience